 Mary was famed for occasional slips of the tongue, particularly when reading the weather.
 Among her forecasts were ‘drain and rizzle’, ‘frog and fost’ and ‘shattered scowers’.
 She also famously announced when closing down for the evening, “That’s the end of television for today, and in a few moments, you’ll hear the nine service home o’clock news”.

 On another occasion, while testing the sound channel before the start of the programme Mainly For Women, she jokingly said: “Good afternoon, here is a programme mainly for morons”.
 Alas, it was accidentally broadcast . . .

 She had to cope with many of the disastrous breakdowns that were common in the early days of television.
 She once appeared on the screen eight times in one evening to apologise for technical difficulties.
 On another occasion, she read out the wrong address and 24,000 letters went astray.

 Mary left her £1,500 a year job to go freelance in 1956, stating that she never wanted to do announcing again.
 In the early sixties, she made a series of light-hearted documentaries about Britain for German television but eventually retired to what she called “an ordinary life”.

 Mary Malcolm passed away on 13 October 2010, aged 92.

-Dancer Sylvia Peters was only 20 when she joined the BBC staff as a television announcer.
-She got the job by reciting Goldilocks to her interview board who later described her as ‘winsome’.
+Former singer and dancer Sylvia Peters was only 20 when she joined the BBC staff as a television announcer.
+She got the job with an impromptu recitation of Goldilocks and the Three Bears to her interview board who later described her as ‘winsome’.